Directed Donor (Known Donor)

 What is a directed donor (DD)?

-Government agencies and professional organizations, such as the Food and Drug Administration (FDA) which uses the term “anonymous” for sperm donors from Cryobanks, have guidelines for the screening and testing of semen donors. as Additionally, some states require a 6-month quarantine of semen specimens before they can be cleared for use.
+Government agencies and professional organizations, such as the Food and Drug Administration (FDA) which uses the term “anonymous” for sperm donors from Cryobanks, have guidelines for the screening and testing of semen donors.
+Additionally, some states require a 6-month quarantine of semen specimens before they can be cleared for use.
 Therefore, Fairfax Cryobank requires extensive screening of the DD applicant similar to the screening of anonymous donors.
-Directed Donor semen sample quality can be somewhat lower than that expected with an “anonymous” semen donor, where selection criteria are exceptionally high, and this may result in less than desirable semen samples that may contribute to lower pregnancy rates, therefore we recommend that the DD have a semen evaluation prior to beginning the DD process, we can facilitate this.
+Directed Donor semen sample quality can be somewhat lower than that expected with a standard semen donor, where selection criteria are exceptionally high, and this may result in less-than-desirable semen samples that may contribute to lower pregnancy rates, we recommend that the DD have semen evaluation before beginning the DD process, we can facilitate this.

 Directed Donor Process